jd1123/adproxy/README.md

 * 1 Wifi Dongle (this assumes the Edimax dongle from Amazon)
 * 1 Ethernet Cable

-## Can it be broken?

-Yes, TLS will break this.
-Need to work on this.

 ## How do I get it to work?

 1. Set up your Pi with Raspbian.
 Update it (apt-get update, apt-get upgrade)